Dynamical Low-Rank Approximations for Kalman Filtering: Consistency of the DO equations

 \mods{We then apply the simple functions convergence argument to the uniformly bounded $\tilde{c}^m$ instead, and obtain convergence.
 This proves the claim $\int_0^t c^n \md \Zcal_s \to \int_0^t c \md \Zcal_s$ in $L^2$. } From there,}

 where in (a) the limit and conditional expectation commute because the conditional expectation is a continuous (projection) operator, (b) follows from $\Zcal_{s_{k+1}} - \Zcal_{s_k}$ being $\Acal_{\Zcal_t}$-measurable (by the pull-out property) and \modt{for (c) we use the same argument as for the conditional expectation of $a$}.
-Finally, (d) holds in $L^2$ by applying the same arguments and proof as for the first stochastic integral.
+Finally, (d) holds in $L^2$ by applying the same arguments and proof as for the first stochastic integral. \rf{This yields the second term \rf{in} the r.h.s.\ of \cref{eqn:mean-separation}.}

 \modt{It remains to verify that the conditional stochastic integral w.r.t $\overline{\Wcal}_t$ vanishes.
 By the same arguments as for the previous stochastic integral, there exists a sequence of simple functions $b^n(t, \omega)$ such that $\int_0^t b^n(s, \omega) \md \overline{\Wcal}_s \to \int_0^t b(s, \omega) \md \overline{\Wcal}_s$ in $L^2$.
 Then,